Norwood Football Club

-Norwood Football Club, nicknamed the Redlegs, is an Australian rules football club competing in the South Australian National Football League (SANFL) in the state of South Australia.
+The Norwood Football Club, nicknamed the Redlegs, is an Australian rules football club competing in the South Australian National Football League (SANFL).
 Its home ground is Coopers Stadium (Norwood Oval), which is often referred to as "The Parade".
 It is one of the two traditional powerhouse clubs of the SANFL, the other being Port Adelaide, who together have won half of all SANFL premierships (see Port Adelaide–Norwood SANFL rivalry).
 The club has won 31 SANFL premierships and 1 SANFLW premiership.